xavialex/language-identification/README.md

 `$ uvicorn app.main:app --reload`

+## Data

+The dataset generation logic is in *src/data*.
+The script *make_dataset.py* takes a dataset from the [HF Hub](https://huggingface.co/datasets/strombergnlp/nordic_langid) with samples in the languages of interest and saves it (or not) for future use.
+It can be run as a Python module with:

+`python -m src.data.make_dataset`

+## Training

+The model training relies on a simple Transformer Encoder architecture implemented in PyTorch.
+It'll handle the dataset creation on its own regardless its presence locally.
+It can be run as a Python module with:

+`python -m src.models.train_model`

+It'll generate a model in a given location.
+All the parameters are configured within the *src/models/train_model.py* script.

 ## Inference process

 With the service running, it can be tested within the automatically generated documentation in *http://localhost:8000/docs*.
 The request requires one or several text strings: Once processed, it'll return a JSON response with the structure: